 Patty Storms Painting Studio:

 Patty Storms (www.pattystorms.com), originally from Maine, is a lifetime artist and began her passion for drawing and painting at an early age.
 She works in several mediums including oil, watercolor, pencil, pen and ink and ceramics.

 Our Articles - Pottery and Studio Management:

 We are teachers at heart and share our knowledge and experiences on our website (see tutorials index page).
 We update and add information frequently including pottery making and managing a pottery studio lessons, glaze recipes and tips for both ceramic art and restoration.
 More ...

 Morty Bachar has an extensive background in engineering (see corporate bio) and product design.
 He is an accomplished ceramic artist, ceramic instructor and art restorer performing ceramic and sculpture repair and restoration for individuals, collectors, dealers and museums.
 He uses his pottery and sculpting skills to design and create custom commission pottery work and his newest passion is his Kintsugi art.
 To see Morty's pottery work or Kintsugi art work

-Patty Storms is a lifetime painter and ceramic artist.
+Patty Storms is a lifetime painter, ceramic artist and instructor.
 With her painting skills and art history background she is a master ceramic restoration painter.
 In addition to designing and creating custom commission pottery work, Patty is also available for painting, drawing and portrait commissions.
 Her work is sold in galleries and in exhibits.
 To see Patty's ceramic works, teaching project examples and Patty's paintings web site